-TSTFUL5 - Power Transmission System and Laboratory (Jet Ski and Outboard)-6 Credits
+TSTFUL5 - Power Transmission System and Laboratory (Jet Ski and Outboard)-6 Credits Lecture 40 hrs/Laboratory 80 hrs

 This course includes the principles and fundamentals of transmission systems as well as identifying systems that are applicable to marine technology.
 The course presents different kinds of power transmissions and their components and applications.